-However, the issues identified for the following 6 CRs could not be fully mitigated:
+However, the issues identified for the following 11 CRs could not be fully mitigated:

 CR1146 (Euroradio HDLC parameters): no realistic trackside mitigation measure could be defined in case low values of T_NVCONTACT are used.
-It must also be noted that so far no solution enabling interoperability could be derived.

 CR1267 (Acquiring the list of available networks whilst communication session is established): although no trackside mitigation measure could be derived (B3MR1 and B2 only), in practice it is expected that only on-board equipment able to handle two radio communication sessions at a time can be put on the market, i.e. it is expected that the issue is not encountered.

-CR1282 (Subset-044 chapter on safety is inconsistent with Subset-026 regarding handling of EOLM info): the issue had been previously assessed as not preventing the system from providing a normal service, but then a hazardous scenario was identified just before the present report was due for publication, thus not allowing time to derive neither a mitigation measure nor a solution.

 CR1300 (Follow-up to CR977): this CR only concerns a B3 feature, for which one of the issues spotted by the CR could not be mitigated.
 It is however expected that only ETCS on-board equipment already compliant with the solution to this CR or implementing an alternative solution preventing this issue from occurring are put on the market.

 CR1304 (Missing Level 3 safety requirements): no assessment could be performed, because the whole safety analysis for a level 3 implementation (on-board and trackside safety integration) has to be done in a proprietary way without harmonised and apportioned safety requirements.
 In addition, the resolution of such CR is pending, waiting the further developments of the level 3 game changer project.